Latest tribunal judgments.

 Struck out

-The claimant presented a claim for unlawful wage deductions.
-The respondent failed to present a valid response on time.
-The tribunal found the respondent made unauthorised deductions by failing to pay for work done in March and June 2025 and for unpaid holiday entitlement.
+The claimant presented a claim for unauthorised wage deductions.
+The respondent failed to submit a valid response on time.
+The tribunal determined the claim under rule 22 of the Rules of Procedure and found the respondent made unauthorised deductions from wages, ordering payment of £7617.78.

 Unlawful Deduction